sanjay7178/cc-doc/content/en/docs/webinterface/views/job.md

 |Red|Warning|Metric value below configured warning threshold|Job performance impacted with high probability - Inspection recommended|
 |Dark Grey|Error|Metric value extremely above maximum configured threshold|Inspection required - Metric spikes in affected metrics can lead to errorneous average values|

-*Specific to the job view*: In the job view, the footprint component also allows for 1:1 rendering of HTML code, saved within the jobs' meta data secton of the database.
-This is intended for administrative messages towards the user who created the job, e.g. for displaying warning, hints, or contact information.
+{{< alert >}} *Specific to the job view*: In the job view, the footprint component also allows for 1:1 rendering of HTML code, saved within the jobs' meta data secton of the database.
+This is intended for administrative messages towards the user who created the job, e.g. for displaying warning, hints, or contact information. {{< /alert >}}

+#### Examples

+{{< figure src="../../figures/footprint_good.png" alt="Footprint with good Performance" width="100%" class="ccfigure mw-xxs"
+    caption="Footprint of a job with performance well within expected parameters, 'mem_bw' even overperforms."
+>}}

+{{< figure src="../../figures/footprint_mixed.png" alt="Footprint with mixed Performance" width="100%" class="ccfigure mw-xxs"
+    caption="Footprint of an accelerated job with mixed performance parameters."
+>}}

+{{< figure src="../../figures/footprint_error.png" alt="Footprint with Errors" width="100%" class="ccfigure mw-xxs"
+    caption="Footprint of a job with performance averages way above the expected maxima - Look for artifacts!"
+>}}

 ### Concurrent Jobs